Best open world games to play right now and completely forget real life exists

 Available on: Xbox Series X, Xbox One, PC

-The only racer on this list of best open world games, but Forza Horizon 5 more than earns its spot.
-This arcade racer has you exploring Mexico as the lastest Horizon festival, a huge celebration of all things on four wheels - oh and occassionally some special guests too.
-It's stunning, has a banging soundtrack, and constantly offers you something new to do.
+The only racer on this list of best open world games, but Forza Horizon 5 more than earns its spot among the best open world games - even if you aren't cutting about on your own two feet.
+This arcade racer has you exploring Mexico: specifically, the latest Horizon festival.
+It's a huge celebration of all things on four wheels and all the places they can take you, with seemingly endless winding roads to cruise along.
+That might sound a little on the dry side to non-gearheads, but with plenty of surprises laying in wait for the curious racer, Forza Horizon 5's open world has a lot more to offer than meet the eye.
+It's stunning to behold, has a banging soundtrack, and constantly offers you something new to do.
 And of course, the range of cars on offer is staggeringly huge.

 13. Sea of Thieves